-4.9.1 SWING GEARS AND MOTOR ADAPTER HOUSINGS - CHECK OIL LEVELS
+4.9.1 SWING GEARS AND MOTOR ADAPTER HOUSINGS - CHECK OIL LEVEL

-The machine can be equipped either with a swing gear of manufacturer "L&S" or of manufacturer "Siebenhaar".
-Refer to the data plate on each swing gear housing to find out the manufacturer of the swing gear.
+The machine can be equipped either with swing gears of manufacturer L&S or of manufacturer Siebenhaar.
+Refer to the data plate on each swing gear housing to find out the manufacturer of the swing gears.

-Swing Gear manufactured by "L&S"
+Swing gears manufactured by L&S